Wellspring camps

-Wellspring Camps were a group of children's health and wellness camps located in La Jolla, California, and Melbourne, Florida.
+Wellspring Camps were a group of children's weight loss camps located in La Jolla, California, and Melbourne, Florida.
 The camps focused on changing behavior and eating patterns to create long-term healthy lifestyles for participants.
 Wellspring Camps are not currently operating.

 History

 Wellspring opened their first two summer camps in June 2004 under the corporate name Healthy Living Academies.
 Camp Wellspring, located in the Adirondack Mountains of New York, accepted women ages 16 to 23.
 Wellspring Adventure Camp, in the mountains of North Carolina, admitted boys and girls ages 10 to 17.
 Ryan Craig, a former member of the Aspen Education Board of Directors, was appointed president of Healthy Living Academies.

 Healthy Living Academies' clinical program was headed up by Daniel S. Kirschenbaum, PhD.
 Kirschenbaum was chosen because of his experience in developing successful weight loss programs for hospitals across the country.
 He was a past president of the Division of Exercise and Sport Psychology of the American Psychological Association and had authored over 100 scientific articles and eight books, including Treatment of Childhood and Adolescent Obesity and The 9 Truths About Weight Loss.